KateMHagen/melody-manipulator/README.md

 My task was to complete the class that represents a song, called MelodyQueue.
 I implemented several methods which allows you to use MelodyMain to play a song with mp3 player like functionality.
 Your melody will be able to play as well as append another melody to itself, reverse and have the tempo changed.

 To run:
-Open the files in your IDE.
+Download ZIP and open the files in your IDE.

 Run MelodyMain.java.